i-ahmad615/my-portfolio/README.md

 ### 2. Install Dependencies

-This project uses [pnpm](https://pnpm.io/) for fast installs, but you can use npm or yarn as well.
+This project uses npm for fast installs, but you can use pnpm or yarn as well.

 ```bash
 pnpm install